tandukuda/liteqr/README.md

 # 🌐 LiteQR

-**LiteQR** is a lightweight, privacy-focused, open-source QR Code generator — built for speed, flexibility, and full control.
-Generate static QR codes with customization options, error correction levels, history tracking, and light/dark themes — all without paying for premium tiers.
+**LiteQR** is a fast, privacy-friendly QR code generator built for simplicity and utility.
+It supports both **static** and **dynamic** QR codes — all with no tracking, no paywalls, and no unnecessary clutter.

 > 🔗 Live: [https://liteqr.vercel.app](https://liteqr.vercel.app)